Jammy2211/PyAutoLens/README.md

 The example above shows the simplest analysis one can perform in PyAutoLens.
 PyAutoLens's advanced modeling features include:

-- **Pipelines** - build automated analysis pipelines out of phases to fit complex lens models to large samples of strong lenses.
+- **Pipelines** - build automated analysis runners out of phases to fit complex lens models to large samples of strong lenses.
 - **Inversions** - Reconstruct complex source galaxy morphologies on a variety of pixel-grids.
 - **Adaption** - Adapt the analysis to the features of the observed strong lens imaging.
 - **Multi-Plane** - Model multi-plane lenses, including systems with multiple lensed source galaxies.